High-speed rail: Service distance

-Existing high-speed rail systems by country and region
+Existing systems by country and region

 The early high-speed lines, built in France, Japan, Italy and Spain, were between pairs of large cities.
-In France, this was Paris–Lyon, in Japan, Tokyo–Osaka, in Italy, Rome-Florence, in Spain, Madrid–Seville (then Barcelona).
+In France, this was Paris–Lyon, in Japan, Tokyo–Osaka, in Italy, Rome–Florence, in Spain, Madrid–Seville (then Barcelona).
 In European and East Asian countries, dense networks of urban subways and railways provide connections with high-speed rail lines.

-Central and East Asia
+Asia

 China

 China has the largest network of high-speed railways in the world.
 As of 2022 it encompassed over 40000 km of high-speed rail or over two-thirds of the world's total.
 It is also the world's busiest with an annual ridership of over 1.44 billion in 2016 and 2.01 billion in 2018, more than 60% of total passenger rail volume.
-By the end of 2018, cumulative passengers delivered by high speed railway trains was reported to be over 9 billion.
+By the end of 2018, cumulative passengers delivered by high-speed railway trains was reported to be over 9 billion.
 According to Railway Gazette International, select trains between Beijing South to Nanjing South on the Beijing–Shanghai high-speed railway have the fastest average operating speed in the world at 317.7 km/h as of July 2019.

 The improved mobility and interconnectivity created by these new high-speed rail lines has generated a whole new high-speed commuter market around some urban areas.
 Commutes via high-speed rail to and from surrounding Hebei and Tianjin into Beijing have become increasingly common, likewise are between the cities surrounding Shanghai, Shenzhen and Guangzhou.